CardinalKit/cardinalkit-docs/src/1-cardinalkit-app/1-start.md

 <img src="./images/doctors.svg" alt="drawing" width="250"/><br />

-Thanks for choosing CardinalKit!
-CardinalKit minimizes your research costs and time required to survey individuals by providing your team with a system that automatically takes care of building an app and storing data.
-The goal of this guide is to get your cloud-enabled research app up and running with minimal effort on your part.

-It's really easy to get started with CardinalKit.
-This guide will help you set up our example app in under 30 minutes.

 ## 1. Install Xcode and Cocoapods

 iOS apps are natively built in Xcode, an app available on the Apple Mac App Store.
 Download the most recent version of Xcode available, if you have not already.
 We recommend having at least Xcode v13.